Frequently Asked Questions

 What is the Super-Curriculum?

-If extra-curricular activities are what happen outside of classroom learning, then the Super-Curriculum is what goes beyond: it is the umbrella term for activities that foster academic endeavour outside the measureable outcomes of exam results.
+The Super-Curriculum is the umbrella term for activities that foster academic endeavour beyond the measureable outcomes of exam results.
 It includes, but is not limited to, wider reading, research, essay competitions, Olympiads and other academic endeavours, like the Engineering Education Scheme.
-It also involves debating, boys giving lectures, academic trips both in the UK and abroad, and finally, by our flagship Elective programme, which offers boys in the Sixth Form opportunities to choose another non-examined course each term alongside their usual A-level programme.
+It also involves debating, boys giving lectures, academic trips both in the UK and abroad, and finally, our flagship Elective programme, which offers boys in the Sixth Form opportunities to choose another non-examined course each term alongside their usual A level programme.